ADA-XiaoYao/super_converter/README.md

 # Super Converter

-Developed by `XiaoYao` & `Manus`, Super Converter is a powerful, multi-functional command-line utility.
+Developed by `XiaoYao`, Super Converter is a powerful, multi-functional command-line utility.
 It began as a simple number base converter and has evolved into a comprehensive toolkit for a wide range of numerical and text-based encoding and decoding tasks.

 ## ✨ Features